val-ornelas/learn-parsing/README.md

 ## How to Run This Program
 the easiest way to run this program is as follows
-1 download the listed  files basic.py, shell.py, strings_with_arrows.py
+-1 download the listed  files basic.py, shell.py, strings_with_arrows.py
-2 open up a terminal and run shell.py (python3 shell.py)
+-2 open up a terminal and run shell.py (python3 shell.py)
 3 when it says "basic >"you can input what you want the code to do
 ________________________________________________________________________________________________________________________

+ ## How to Run "test.val"
+  in order to run test.val or any other file that you have written in val speak you first must run the command above when the program responds with `basic >` you want to input
+ `RUN("test.val")`
+ be sure to use capitlizatuion, parenthesis, and quotation marks when running a program or it will not work

  ## LIST OF  CURRENT COMMANDS THE PROGRAM CAN FOLLOW

 **+** is  addition so if you type in x + y sum of those two numbers